 Off Center Theatre Company began as a community theatre group in 1999.
 In January 2001, the company began to pay artistic and technical staff and made the switch to being a non-Equity professional theatre company.
 In this capacity, Off Center produced from 15 shows from Jan 2001 to May 2005.
 Founding Artistic Director Margeau Baue Steinau took over directorship of the company in 2005, shortly after which, in 2006, Steinau and other local artists formed the Slightly Askew Theatre Ensemble (SATE), under the umbrella of Off Center Theatre.

 SATE began weekly training in 2005, the foundation of which is based in Anne Bogart’s Viewpoints and Tadashi Suzuki’s theatre movement methods.
-Since January 2009, SATE began incorporating contact improvisation and Pilobolus-style dance movement into its weekly training.
 Viewpoints is philosophy and technique in training an ensemble using a set of names given to certain principles of movement through time and space.
 Suzuki method was developed from understanding ancient Greek theatre and Japanese performance styles, which emphasize physical strength and control.
+SATE training has also explored the Linklater vocal training technique, contact improve dance, Meisner repetition, Pilates & yoga, comedy improvisation, the Brechtian aesthetic, dialect training, and more.